HQJaTu/cert-check/README.md

 DNS query helper tool

 optional arguments:
   -h, --help            show this help message and exit --connect CONNECT     Hostname:port to connect to for a TLS-certificate --file FILE           TLS-certificate PEM-file to read --silent              Normal mode is to be verbose and output human-readable
                         information.
+  --print-ocsp-command  Output openssl-command for OCSP-verification
 ```

 ### Example